AikidoSec/firewall-node/docs/lambda.md

 import { lambda, preventPrototypePollution } from '@aikidosec/guard';
 ```

-In order for the RASP to work properly, we need the following event properties to be present:
+In order for the guard to work properly, we need the following event properties to be present:

 * `event.body`
 * `event.httpMethod` (optional)